hetu-script/hetu-script/packages/hetu_script/README.md

 We did not choose to use another existing language to achieve the goal.
 Because we want to keep it away from interference of other language's complex implementation and their irrelative-to-Flutter eco-system.
 This will keep this language simple and focus on what we actually need.

-Becuase it is written in pure Dart, [communicating with Dart](https://github.com/hetu-script/hetu-script/blob/master/docs/docs/en-US/binding/index.md) is very easy.
-This also enables you debugging the script itself within your project.

 ## Documentation

 ### [English](https://github.com/hetu-script/hetu-script/blob/master/docs/docs/en-US/index.md)